dvsander/mdb-snippets/notes.md

 oplog \.rs is the central point of replication mechanism.
 It keeps track of all statements being replicated in the replica set.
 All piece of information needs to be replicated are stored inside.

 As operations are performed, the collection accumulates the statements.
 Once max is reached, the earliest is overwritten.
 The time between overwriting is the replication window.
 Important to monitor: impacts the time a node can be down without human intervention is needed.
-The secundary nodes apply the master oplog in their own oplog.
-Once a node gets down (network, system), the secundary keeps accumulating the writes.
+The secondary nodes apply the master oplog in their own oplog.
+Once a node gets down (network, system), the secondary keeps accumulating the writes.

-In order to catch up, the server will need to decide a common point in the past by evaluating each others oplogs.
+In order to catch up, the server will need to decide a common point in the past by evaluating each others oplog.
 If it's not able to find one (already rotated), automatic recovery is not possible and the node will go into "maintenance" mode.
 The larger the oplog, the higher the replication window and better the chances of automated recovery.

 One update statement may generate many entries in the log.
 In order to make the oplog immutable, update commands can be transformed to $set statements.
 As such: